diogotcorreia/master-thesis/docs/content/ch02-background.typ

 during various lifetime stages @php-magic-methods.
-For instance, the `__sleep` method is called before serialisation, `__wakeup` is called after deserialisation, `__destruct` is called when an object is about to be destroyed because there is no longer any reference to it, and many more @php-object-injection @php-magic-methods.
+For instance, the `__sleep` method is called before serialisation, `__wakeup` is called after deserialisation, `__destruct` is called when an object is about to be destroyed because there are no longer any references to it, and many more @php-object-injection @php-magic-methods.
 When used in conjunction with dynamic dispatch, an attacker can take advantage of any class in the application as a gadget, possibly achieving vulnerabilities such as @rce @php-object-injection.